 Local workers - Method of travel to work - All industries

 This data reveals the main modes of transport used by local workers in a particular industry to get to work.
-Workforce transport data for District Council of Grant is very useful in transport planning as it informs decision-makers about the effectiveness and availability of public transport.
+Workforce transport data for the District Council of Grant is very useful in transport planning as it informs decision-makers about the effectiveness and availability of public transport.

 There are a number of reasons why people use different Modes of Transport to get to work including:

 - The availability of affordable and effective public transport options between place of residence and place of work (For instance, industries located near railway stations are likely to have higher public transport use than those located away from main public transport routes);

 - The number of motor vehicles available from within a household; and

 - The travel distance to work, which for example, can allow people to walk or bicycle to their place of employment.

 Method of Travel to Work data should be viewed in conjunction with Workers place of residence and resident place of work for a clearer picture of where people come from to work in the District Council of Grant, and Employment locations for the Destination Zones they work in and how they arrive there.